• Skip to primary navigation

 Yes, it is possible to have green grass all summer long.
 Use these summer lawn care tips to help your lawn win the battle against summer lawn problems.

-For those of us with cool season lawns (Kentucky Bluegrass, Perennial Rye, and Fescues), summer lawn care can be a complete nightmare.
-Unlike warm season lawns which thrive in the summer, cool season lawns are at their highest point of stress.
+Summer lawn care can be challenging, especially for those of us with cool season lawns (Kentucky Bluegrass, Perennial Rye, and Fescues).
+Unlike warm season lawns which do much better in the summer heat, cool season lawns are at their highest point of stress.

 Your lawn may even turn a light brown as it enters a period of summer dormancy.
 If conditions don’t improve your dormant grass will eventually die.